Pelvic Floor Dysfunction

 What causes pelvic floor dysfunction?

-Most of the causes of pelvic floor dysfunction are unknown.
+Most causes of pelvic floor dysfunction are unknown.
 Traumatic injuries to the pelvic area, such as in an accident, and complications from vaginal childbirth can contribute to this condition.
+Some cases are due to a learned behavior (repeated actions of straining) that develop into a practice of muscle coordination that is incorrect.

 What are the symptoms of pelvic floor dysfunction?

 Several symptoms may suggest pelvic floor dysfunction.
-If you have any of these, you should discuss them with your physician.
-Some symptoms may also indicate other conditions, but a complete physical exam should be able to determine what is causing your symptoms.
+If you have any of these symptoms, you should discuss them with your physician.
+Some symptoms may also point to other conditions, but a complete physical exam should be able to determine what is causing your symptoms.

 - The feeling that you need to have several bowel movements during a short period of time.